dask/dask/docs/source/array-creation.rst

 .. autosummary::
    to_hdf5

-HDF5 is sufficiently common that there is a special function, ``to_hdf5`` to store data into HDF5 files using ``h5py``:
+HDF5 is sufficiently common that there is a special function ``to_hdf5`` to store data into HDF5 files using ``h5py``:

 .. code-block:: Python

    >>> da.to_hdf5('myfile.hdf5', '/y', y)  # doctest: +SKIP

-Store several arrays in one computation with the function ``da.to_hdf5`` by passing in a dict:
+You can store several arrays in one computation with the function ``da.to_hdf5`` by passing in a dictionary:

 .. code-block:: Python